expatriate (n) a person who lives outside their native country

 Laura from Willful and Wildhearted

 I’ve personally found that Seoul is the easiest to live in as it’s so convenient.
-The public transportation is exceptional across the board and virtually any city is accessible in under five hours by train or bus.
-The convenience and abundance of activities is what draws me to Seoul.
+The public transportation is exceptional across the board, and virtually any city is accessible in under five hours by train or bus.
+The convenience and abundance of activities are what draw me to Seoul.

 Shayan from Dose of Life

 Buzzing, hip and dynamic.
 Those are just some of the words that would describe Bangkok, the city of angels and the capital of Thailand.

 Apart from being one of the most visited cities in the world, Bangkok is also an ideal destination for expats to settle in.

 Modern, affluent and affordable (if you do it right), you’ll find everything you ever need in this bustling city, such as entertainment complexes, nightlife and even business opportunities.

 However, the best thing is that you can easily experience the stark contrast in the form of cultural temples, historical museums and nature getaways just minutes away from the metropolitan areas.